VINYAS-BTW/Financial-Research-Agent/README.md

-# 📊 Financial Research AI Agent (Track A – Essential)
+# 📊 Financial Research AI Agent

 An **AI-powered financial research assistant** that analyzes **Indian stock market data** and visualizes key trends through interactive charts and technical indicators.
 This project is part of the **8-Week Financial Research AI Agent Development Program** focused on practical fintech data analysis and AI integration.